techflow21/SocialChat/README.md

 # SocialChat
 This Chat Application was built with ASP.NET Blazor Web Application.
-It is a Fullstack Application with many cutting edge technologies with the following features:
+It is a Fullstack Application with many cutting edge technologies with the following:

+## Features:
 - 1. Complete Authentication with Identity.
-_2. Profile Access
+- 2. Profile Access
-_3. Other Users view access.
+- 3. Other Users view access.
-_4.
+- 4. Real time Chat with other users